walmartlabs/anomaly-detection-walmart/README.md

 ## Packages

+This code works on Python 2.7.
 In order to run models, these python packages are needed:

 - pyod
 - scikit-learn